 If the command displays information about the version of the installed Java JDK, then you know Java is already installed.

-If the command generates a Java not recognized error then you do not have Java installed and a JDK installation is required.
+If the command generates a Java not recognized error then you do not have Java installed, and you can proceed with a JDK installation.

 Is Java free to install?